VATSIM-Saudi-Arabia/documentation-site/docs/Standard-Operating-Procedures/King-Khalid-International-Airport/04-tower.md

 #### 4.3.2.
 VFR departures

-Any VFR aircraft leaving the control zone at Jeddah is considered to be engaging in cross-country VFR flight.
+Any VFR aircraft leaving the control zone at Riyadh is considered to be engaging in cross-country VFR flight.

 Coordination between the AIR and APP is required.